 The 300 DPI Rule

 Professional printers and photo labs require 300 DPI for sharp, gallery-quality output.
-At 300 DPI, a 3000×2000 pixel image prints at 10×6.7 inches.
-Dividing pixel dimensions by 300 gives you the maximum print size at professional quality.
+At 300 DPI, a 3000×2000 pixel image prints at 10×6.7 inches — divide pixel dimensions by 300 to get the maximum professional-quality print size.
+Below 150 DPI, prints look noticeably blurry when viewed up close.

 Viewing Distance and DPI

 Lower DPI is acceptable at greater viewing distances.
 A poster viewed at 3+ feet can be printed at 150 DPI with acceptable quality.
 Outdoor banners and billboards can be printed at 72 DPI or lower since viewers stand far back.
-For prints handled up close (photos in albums, fine art prints), stick to 300+ DPI.
+For prints handled up close (photos, fine art, business cards), stick to 300+ DPI.

 Is this image DPI calculator free?